offerrall/PyAlias/README.md

 ## Commands

-- `pyalias help`: Show the program help
+- `pyalias --help`: Show the program help
 - `pyalias new <alias> <command>`: Create a new alias
 - `pyalias list`: List all aliases
 - `pyalias delete <alias>`: Delete an alias